getgrav/grav-learn/pages/05.admin-panel/08.extending/01.admin-events/docs.md

     twig: true
 ---

 The Admin plugin has multiple event hooks that can be used during the [Grav Lifecycle](/plugins/grav-lifecycle).
-See the general plugin documentation for using event hooks in the [Plugins](/plugins) section.
+See the general plugin documentation for using event hooks in the [Plugins](/plugins) chapter.

 ## Available Admin Event Hooks
 * [onAdminTaskExecute](../admin-events#onAdminTaskExecute)